ADULT ACNE TIPS

 F. William Danby, MD, explained in a medical journal in 2008, how acne and dairy may be related.
 Milk contains components related to the hormone testosterone.
 The testosterone may stimulate oil glands in skin and cause acne.
 Recent research has found a link between the whey protein in milk and acne.

+So what can you do to improve your adult acne?
 Many people with mild acne get good results with products available without a prescription.
 A product containing benzoyl peroxide or salicylic acid often clears the skin.
 This does not mean that the acne will clear overnight.
 Most over the counter treatments take 4 – 8 weeks to show improvement.
 Once acne clears, you have to continue the treatment to prevent future breakouts.

 Blue light therapy is a newer, very effective option in the fight against acne.
 Certain blue LED wavelengths (400nm to 470nm) target the P. acnes bacteria, the strain of bacteria that causes inflammatory acne.
 The light starts development of oxygen radicals that kill this bacteria without damaging healthy skin.
-It works best for mild to moderate acne and is great for people who cannot use the harsh products commonly used to fight acne.
+It works best for mild to moderate adult acne and is great for people who cannot use the harsh products commonly used to fight acne.
 Lights that combine red and blue wavelengths or just blue lights can be used to treat acne; but acne treatment is most effective with combination blue (415 nm) and red (640 nm) LED devices.
 Red light (640 nm) reduces the inflammation associated with breakouts.
 Light therapy can be done in an office or at home with a hand held device.

 At this time, I wouldn’t recommend blue light therapy for people with dark skin.
 Instead, you might consider using red light alone.
 It targets the redness and swelling of acne.